How to Develop Healthy Boundaries: 8 Powerful Ways

 How to Develop Healthy Boundaries: 8 Tips

-Here are 8 ways to learn how to develop healthy boundaries so you can stay in your lane and respect the lane others choose for themselves.
+Here are 8 ways how to develop healthy boundaries so you can stay in your lane and respect the lane others choose for themselves.

 1. Respect the choices other people make even if we disagree with them.

-2. We can’t impose our definition of boundaries on others, but we can guard our boundaries
+2. Don’t impose our definition of boundaries on others, but we guard our boundaries

 3. Realize we don’t always know the right way.